Geoff Alday

 Image 1 of 5

 Creating marketing emails used to mean writing HTML or wrestling with rigid templates.
-I led design on the first drag-and-drop email editor, which became a category standard and shaped how people build email.
-Every major email platform since has adopted the pattern, and most still use it today.
+I led design on the first drag-and-drop email editor, helping establish a new interaction model for building email campaigns.
+The pattern quickly became an industry standard that nearly every major email platform still uses today.

 Emma Email Editor